 The correct first step is to analyze the impact on the project constraints (scope, time, cost, quality) and submit a formal change request.
 This follows the Integrated Change Control process, ensuring the sponsor and change control board (CCB) evaluate the trade-offs before any work begins.
 In software development, adding a feature without analysis risks scope creep and uncontrolled budget or schedule deviations.

-Establish a change control board and process.
+Submit a change request to the change control board

 A project manager is estimating activity durations for a software development project.
 The team has historical data from similar projects, but the current project involves new technology that could cause delays.
 Which estimating technique should the project manager use to account for uncertainty?